 At SS&C Eze, we provide effective, comprehensive reviews and evaluations that are not a one-size-fits-all approach.
 We adhere to the most stringent cybersecurity requirements, including ISO 27001, which encompasses ISO 27017 and 27018 for cloud security and cloud privacy.
 As a vendor, we make sure our clients are protected by always keeping cybersecurity top of mind and instilling trust through preparation.

-Bonus Tip – Questions for Vendors: If your company is already outsourcing, consider asking your vendors these 6 questions, which will allow you to evaluate their preparedness in terms of remote capabilities, business continuity, and associated concerns as they relate to the COVID-19 pandemic.
+Bonus Tip – Questions for Vendors: If your company is already outsourcing, consider asking your vendors these 6 questions, which will allow you to evaluate their preparedness in terms of remote capabilities, business continuity, and associated concerns.